DonkeeeyKong/diceware/README.md

 ```
 ./diceware.sh 8 -f /homer/user/diceware/diceware-7776.txt
 ```
-This will generate an 8-word-passphrase from the words in the file `/homer/user/diceware/diceware-7776.txt`
+This will generate an 8-word passphrase from the words in the file `/homer/user/diceware/diceware-7776.txt`

 This also possible:
 ```